1. How do we register for admission?

-16. What is the student teacher ratio?
+15. What is the student teacher ratio?

 A: 25 students with 2 teachers and 1 Nanny in Nursery.
 The 25-student strength per section is maintained even in higher classes.
 The whole school student teacher ratio is 12:1.

-20. We have heard post ISC/IBDP getting admission in DU is difficult, is that so?
+17. We have heard post ISC/IBDP getting admission in DU is difficult, is that so?

-21. Post DP is going abroad the only option.
-Does Indian University accept IBDP?
+18. Does Indian University accept IBDP?

-A: No, The AIU (Association of Indian Universities recognizes IBDP at par with the National Curriculum.
+A: The AIU (Association of Indian Universities recognizes IBDP at par with the National Curriculum.
 For more details, please visit https://www.ibo.org/about-the-ib/the-ib-by-country/i/india/#docs

-22. Difference between CBSE and ICSE?
+19. Difference between CBSE and ICSE?

-A: ICSE is more detailed and enhanced .
-It provides you vast knowledge precisely and lays more emphasis on the core subjects such as English, which aims at building the overall personality of a student.
+A: ICSE is a more detailed and enhanced curriculum.
+It provides you with a vast knowledge and lays more emphasis on the core subjects such as English, which aims at building the overall personality of a student.

 A: The syllabus of Nursery and KG encompasses learning of Languages, Numeracy, concepts of Science and Social Studies, Performing and Visual Art, Personal Social and Physical Education.
 All these subjects are integrated into transdisciplinary learning under different units of inquiry.

-24. Is it mandatory for a Nursery child to be toilet trained?
+21. Is it mandatory for a Nursery child to be toilet trained?

-26. How does a typical day of a Nursery child looks like?
+22. How does a typical day of a Nursery child looks like?

-A: A typical day begins with morning prayers.
-Their daily schedule will be quite exciting with joy ride on horse, splash pool, learning about different concepts of English and Hindi languages, Numeracy, Science and Social Studies focused units integrated with Music, Dance, Physical and Social education and moral values of the IB Learner Profile.
+A: A typical day of a Nursery child starts with seeking the blessings of Almighty.
+Their daily schedule will be quite exciting with a joy ride on the horse, splash pool, learning about different concepts of English and Hindi languages, Numeracy, Science and Social Studies focused units integrated with Music, Dance, Physical and Social education and moral values of the IB Learner Profile.

 A: We partner with parents in numerous ways for them to know what the child is learning in school and reinforcement that may be needed at home.
 We do not delegate one book to the child, there are numerous books that children refer to from the class library for every subject.
-A daily SMS is sent on all that has been done every day.
+A daily SMS is sent on all that has been done.
 There is a broadcast group made by the teacher for informing if any reinforcement is needed.
 There are almost 5 PTMs conducted every year.

-28. Will someone be there to assist us to understand the curriculum post admission as well, if we require help?
+24. Will someone be there to assist us to understand the curriculum post admission as well, if we require help?

-A: Yes, absolutely.
+A: Yes, absolutely!
 On prior appointment curriculum coordinators of all boards (PYP, DP, ICSE and CAIE) offered by the school will be made available.

-29. Can you please tell us about alumni placements?
+25. Can you please tell us about alumni placements?

 A: Our students have been placed in best of colleges in India and abroad.
 Please visit https://www.scottishigh.com/alumni/ to know more about our students’ placements.
 The school boasts of a specialized Career Counseling department in addition to Behavioral Counseling to help students in placement/admission in the most prestigious colleges.